PandaDB: Understanding Unstructured Data in Graph Database: Data storage and indexing

 \subsubsection{Semantic Information Extracting and Caching}

-PandaDB extracts the semantic information and stores it via the Key-Value format, where the key is composed by the id of the unstructured data item and the serial number of AI model.
-The AI model extracts the semantic information.
-And the value is the semantic information.
-For each query including semantic information, the system first tries to query the cache.
+PandaDB extracts semantic information and stores it via the Key-Value format, where the key is composed of the id of the unstructured data item and the serial number of the AI model.
+Moreover, the value is the semantic information.
+The system first tries to query the cache for each query including semantic information.

 Figure \ref{fig:cache-and-index} shows the cache mechanism.
-Naturally, one AI model indicates one semantic one space (one-to-one mapping).
-When the admin updates the AI model, the new model would have an updated serial number.
+Naturally, one AI model indicates one semantic space (one-to-one mapping).
+When the admin updates the AI model of a semantic space, the new model would have an updated serial number.
 A cache is valid when the serial number in the cache's key equals the latest model.
 For example, suppose that the AI model with serial number 002 is in use, then the fourth cache is out of date.
 Because the serial number of it is 001.